Winter 2025 Course Registration

 Do you know what makes you tall, or smart, or even what makes you a good friend or a good parent?
 This course explores physical, cognitive, social, and emotional development from conception to death.
 We examine the complexity of the circle of life by debating topics such as: Is it wrong for children to tell lies?
 Do adolescents speak a different language?
 Will I have a mid-life crisis?
 Will I ever be able to accept my death?
 Finally, we discuss how development defines all aspects of our lives for better or for worse.
 This is a SILEx course-a signature learning experience.
 It will include one of the following SILEx elements: applied research, entrepreneurship, global projects, live client interactions or a multi-disciplinary project.
 In addition, it is important to note that there may an additional fee when enrolling in this course.

-This introductory course provides students with the fundamental knowledge of human anatomy and physiology.
-The material includes basic anatomical terminology, fundamental physiological principles and an introduction to histology.
-The focus will be on the relationship between the structure and function of the major body systems including the skeletal, muscular and nervous systems.
-The content of this course leads into ANAT-3011 (College Qualifying Anatomy).
+The content of this course continues from ANAT-3010 (Anatomy: Select Topics) and provides students with the fundamental knowledge of human anatomy and physiology.
+The focus is on the relationship between the structure and function of the major body systems, including the cardiovascular, respiratory, digestive, and reproductive systems.

 This course offers students the opportunity to pursue private interests in creative writing using various forms: prose, poetry, script, and others, while also studying the theoretical aspects of creative writing in terms of its cultural and social functions.
 Students begin by formulating a definition of creative writing, by examining how we analyze creative writing and how publishing functions to support creative writing (within the Canadian industry, North America and world markets), while also examining the role of mass media in creative writing.
 In the latter half of the course, students will have the opportunity to hear invited guest authors discuss the creative writing process while also offering tips and review of student-generated work.
 This is a SILEx course-a signature learning experience.
 It will include one of the following SILEx elements: applied research, entrepreneurship, global projects, live client interactions or a multi-disciplinary project.
 In addition, it is important to note that there may an additional fee when enrolling in this course.